This post was most recently updated on September 6th, 2021

 Follow Facebook’s network security guide (https://developers.facebook.com/docs/audience-network/android-network-security-config) to modify your file to support media caching, and make sure to test your implementation: there is a testing guide at https://developers.facebook.com/docs/audience-network/testing and a test suite at https://developers.google.com/admob/android/mediation-test-suite (AdMob mediation Facebook).

 Not sure if FAN is the right fit for your business?
 Want to find out which ad networks would suite your mobile app the best and figure out how to optimize ads accordingly?
 Our teams of ad ops specialists are experts at optimizing ad inventory for both website and mobile app inventory!
-Sign up to MonetizeMore today!
+Sign up for a Profesional account at MonetizeMore today!

 What is audience network on Facebook ads?